-The yellow, round wings of The Beggar are dabbed with dark spots, giving the wings a worn-through and weathered look.
+The yellow, round wings of The Beggar are dabbed with dark spots, giving the wings a worn-out and weathered look.

 Scientific Name: Eubaphe mendica